sixafter/nanoid-cli/README.md

 ## Verify with Cosign

-Download the binary and its `.sig` file, then run:
+We use [Cosign](https://github.com/sigstore/cosign) to sign our releases for integrity verification.

+To verify the integrity of the `nanoid-cli` binary, first download the target binary and its signature file from the [releases page](https://github.com/sixafter/nanoid-cli/releases) along with its `.sig` file.

+Then run the following command to verify the signature:

 ```sh
 cosign verify-blob \